 A nationally and internationally recognized research center, Butler is an active participant in a variety of research initiatives which include studies in major depression, obsessive compulsive disorder, Alzheimer's disease and other memory disorders, Parkinson's disease, anxiety, substance abuse and family violence, smoking cessation, and perinatal mood disorders.

 Butler Hospital employs approximately 900 full-time and part-time clinical and non-clinical staff.
 More than 75 volunteers assist the staff in nearly all areas of the hospital.
-The Board of Trustees represents a cross-section of the business community.
-Chairman of the Care New England Board of Directors/Butler Hospital Board of Trustees is George W. Shuster, and president and chief executive officer of Butler Hospital is Patricia Ryan Recupero, JD, MD.
+The Board of Directors represents a cross-section of the business community.